 Play and Learn is not a paper-pencil kind of place.
 The environment is enriched with activities, songs, crafts, and games that keep little minds engaged.
-Our learning is not general or basic.
-Our learning is purposeful and designed for each individual child.
+The learning is not general or basic.
+The learning is purposeful and designed for each individual child.
 The reward from this learning environment is a child who feels successful, confident, and ready to tackle any academic or behavioral challenge.
 Here are some of my favorites:

 VISUAL LEARNING ACTIVITIES: